By Tim Lambert

 By the 13th century there was another village called Stakes.
 It may have got its name because it was surrounded by a stockade of wooden stakes.

 A track led through the forest from Horndean to Portsmouth but it was only usable in summer.
 In winter coaches had to make a detour to Havant.
 This changed in 1711 when a much better road was built from London to Portsmouth which went from Horndean to Cosham along what is now London Road.

-The first census was held in 1801 and showed these villages still had very small populations.
+The first census in Britain was held in 1801 and showed these villages still had very small populations.
 Clanfield had a population of 153 and by 1901 it had risen to only 213.
 Blendworth had a population of 174 in 1801.
 It rose to 268 in 1901.

 The village of Waterlooville began in 1815.
 After 1810 the forest of Bere was divided into plots and sold for building.
 By 1815 there were 5 buildings by the side of the road that ran through it.
 One of these was an inn called the Heroes of Waterloo, after the battle that had just been fought by Wellington.
 The new settlement was called Waterloo after the inn.

 Later it was called Waterlooville to distinguish it from another place called Waterloo.
 At that time a new road was built from Stakes to Hambledon.
 It bisected London Road and formed a crossroads.

 The other 4 buildings by the roadside were retirement cottages.
 It was an attractive place to live.
 In those days most of England was divided into parishes.
 You had to pay rates to support the poor, to repair certain roads and bridges and to upkeep the county jail.
 Waterlooville was extra-parochial that is it was outside any parish (until 1858).
 Therefore the people who lived there did not have to pay rates.

 More houses were built and by 1829 a village had grown up.
 In that year it was decided to build a Church of England church.
 St George's church was consecrated in 1831.
 It was rebuilt in 1870.